 To control the boat we have designed and built a revolutionary electronics package that is not only incredibly durable and robust, but has extremely low power consumption.
-This means that with only a few solar panels on the deck, Saildrone's 'brain', navigation, and communication systems can run indefinitely, even at high latitudes where light is limited.
+This means that with only a few solar panels on the deck, the Saildrone vehicle's 'brain', navigation, and communication systems can run indefinitely, even at high latitudes where light is limited.

 The Saildrone's actuators and electronics are derived from those of unmanned submersibles.
-Dylan Owens, Saildrone CTO and co-founder has drawn on experience at MIT and on various underwater vehicles to create the electronic hardware and internal systems.
 The electronics and actuators have pressure rated, submarine-grade housings, for reliable sealing and extreme longevity.

-As a result of this ruggedness, the entire Saildrone is able to be held under water for considerable time without any adverse effects.
-Careful sealing and material selection for the internal components allow them to tolerate the corrosive marine environment.
+As a result of this ruggedness, the entire Saildrone vehicle is able to be held under water for considerable time without any adverse effects.

-Saildrone is constructed from high-strength carbon fiber to create an extremely strong and durable structure.
-While delicate in appearance, Saildrone is engineered to be fully submerged and rolled in extreme waves.
+The Saildrone vehicle is constructed from high-strength carbon fiber to create an extremely strong and durable structure.
+While delicate in appearance, the vehicle is engineered to be fully submerged and rolled in extreme waves.

 The hydrodynamic design is a hybrid, combining the best features of mono- and multi-hulls.
 The result is a fully self-righting platform, that also benefits from high righting moments for speed and wave piercing capabilities to reduce pitching and energy absorption from waves.